 How to get to train

-The Córdoba railway station is very close to the old town, and less than two kilometres from the Great Mosque (just over a 20-minute walk).
+• The Córdoba railway station is very close to the old town and less than two kilometres from the Mezquita-Cathedral (just over a 20-minute walk).
 There are also several bus routes que you can take to the city centre.

 How to get to bus

-Córdoba bus station is located very close to the historical part of the city, just two kilometres from the Mosque-Cathedral.
+• The Córdoba bus station, located practically next to the train station, is close to the historic centre, two kilometres from the Mosque-Cathedral.
 The journey on foot is around 25 minutes, or there are several city bus routes.

 How to get there by road

-From the Costa del Sol, via the A-45 motorway.
+• From the Costa del Sol, via the A-45 motorway (about 160 kilometres from the capital of Malaga).

 Practical information